izivkov/gshock-api-esp32/README.md

 This device does not have a display but uses an LED to show the current status:

-- Pulsating green every 3 seconds — normal operation, waiting for a connection
+- Pulsating green every 5 seconds — normal operation, waiting for a connection.

-- Changing colours — the device is connected to a watch, and the watch OS is being updated
+- Changing colors — the device is connected to a watch, and watch's time is being updated.

-- Blinking blue — the device is in configuration mode and is waiting for the Android app to connect
+- Blinking blue — the device is in configuration mode and is waiting for the Android app to connect.

-- Blinking red — some error has occurred, such as an invalid configuration file
+- Blinking red — some error has occurred, such as an invalid configuration file.

 ***